Bodwen

-Bodwen is a hamlet in the civil parish of Lanlivery in mid Cornwall, England, United Kingdom.
+Bodwen (Boswynn, meaning White Dwelling) is a hamlet in the civil parish of Lanlivery in mid Cornwall, United Kingdom.
 It is situated just over one mile (2 km) north-northeast of Bugle village and five miles (8 km) north of St Austell.
 It is about two and a half miles south of Lanivet.
 There is also a place called Bodwen in the civil parish of Helland.
 It is in the civil parish of Luxulyan.
 Its low population lives in a total of 7 houses.